shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add/Fix:

---- PLAY YOUR MAZE CHOOSER SCREEN
+[ ] Create a Tool bar tool (like the Height Map or Scriptable Objects creator) that creates the Sqlite entry for a new texture/sprte - THis is how you get new mazes from another file

+--- INTRO
-This screen loads slowly - how to fix this?
-Smaller images ??
+[ ] This screen loads slowly - how to fix this?
+Smaller images ?? (lazy load only a page at a time ?
-On "Play Your Maze" screen use title of maze not file name Fix layout of "Play Your Maze" scrolling area so that all titles show (bottom ones not showing) Move Edit button to "Choose your play mode" screen
+[ ] On "Play Your Maze" screen use title of maze not file name [ ] Fix layout of "Play Your Maze" scrolling area so that all titles show (bottom ones not showing)

 --- CHOOSE YOUR PLAY MODE 2D 3D SCREEN
-Move Edit button from Play your Maze to "play 2D or 3D" (Or integrated 'edit funtions' into this "play 2D or 3D" screen) Display Starting and ending Sprites (green dot, cherry) [ ] New High Scores need a refresh of the table on this page
+[ ] Add an Edit button to "play 2D or 3D"
+[ ] Display Starting and ending Sprites (green dot, cherry)

+--- WHILE PLAYING SCREENS (2D & 3D)
+[ ] Options for Wall Type: See through or not, High or Low (3D only) [ ] When Goal Achieve stop/pause animations/sound etc.
+[ ] Worse in 2D mode - when falling disable movement - fall in off edge, player correct their path - now it looks like they are on the platform, but they are falling

 --- EDIT SCREEN
-FileName not shown on Edit Screen
+[ ] FileName not shown on Edit Screen
-Add toggle for InvertforBlack lines to edit screen.
+[ ] Add toggle for InvertforBlack lines to edit screen.
-Add a "Delete Maze" ability somewhere that would be protected from button mashing monkey users Title and Creator edit fields should be labeled on Edit Screen Edit screen can re-initialize high scores - Add Clear all HighScores ability.
+[ ] Add a "Delete Maze" ability somewhere that would be protected from button mashing monkey users [ ] Title and Creator edit fields should be labeled on Edit Screen [ ] Edit screen can re-initialize high scores - Add Clear all HighScores ability.
-Add brightness/contrast settings to WebCam capture screen
+[ ] Add brightness/contrast settings to WebCam capture screen

-[ ] Worse in 2D mode - when falling disable movement - fall in off edge, player correct their path - now it looks like they are on the platform, but they are falling
+--- SNAP PICTURE
-[ ] Snap picture screen should go right to 'edit' screen after 'Snap' [ ] Create a Tool bar tool (like the Height Map or Scriptable Objects creator) that creates the Sqlite entry for a new texture/sprte
+[ ] Snap picture screen should go right to 'edit' screen after 'Snap' [ ] Snap screen - is a filename required?
 [ ] Add Player Chooser to Snap picture screen

+--- OTHER
-[ ] Options for Wall Type: See through or not, High or Low [ ] When Cherry is triggered - remove the parent or turn it into something else - crown, rainbow, gold coin [ ] Can I get rid of UnityEditor functions, so this runs outside the editor [ ] Can a maze be added by giving it a URL to an online image [ ] Can this run as a Web App
+[ ] Can I get rid of UnityEditor functions, so this runs outside the editor [ ] Can a maze be added by giving it a URL to an online image [ ] Can this run as a Web App

 -- COMPLETE --
---- WHILE PLAYING SCREENS (2D & 3D)
-[X] Allow Player chooser changes
+[X] New High Scores need a refresh of the table on this page [X] Allow Player chooser changes
 [X] Display Personal Best on screen "now playing 2D/3D screen" while playing [X] When Goal Achieved and timer stops, evaluate: (New Scene/screen ??)